Updated: Jan 10

 Brainstorm a few different ideas and explain how they benefit the audience and show.
 If your topic has been covered before, acknowledge this outright and point out how your content is different.

 Next, provide the host with a short list of questions you can answer and ask the host for questions they want to ask you.
-Mention you are open to collaborating on other ideas.
-You want to present yourself as easy to work with and open-minded.
+Mention you are open to collaborating on other ideas to demonstrate your flexibility and open-mindedness.

 3. Write & Format Your Email Pitch